bikesh-maharjan/web-sprint-challenge-applied-javascript/README.md

 An event listener is procedure or function in a computer that waits for an event to happen.

 4. Why would we convert a NodeList into an Array?
+   It allows us to access other fuctions such as forEach and map.

 5) What is a component?
    a componenet is made of several parts: html, css, or Javascript for website or application